SalvatorePreviti/object-queue/README.md

 ### tail

-Property: The tail of the queue, the last element.
+Readonly Property: The tail of the queue, the last element.

 Contains the last item to be dequeued.